 FREQUENTLY ASKED QUESTIONS

-- All tickets will be released on the third Monday of every month for the upcoming month.
-For example, tickets for October will be released September 18; tickets for November will be released on October 16.
+- General Admission tickets and special exhibition tickets will typically be released on the third Monday of every month for the upcoming month.

 - Tickets may be presented in printed form or on a mobile device.

 How can I know it will be safe to visit?